fritzali/notes/CAMK/PLUTO/Simulation_Main/RADIATION_TEMPLATE/README.md

 rank, which has its own memory and no access to the whole grid.
 Since the radial profiles are constructed from averages across the entire domain, this has to be treated specially by the `DiskFrac` implementation.

-At each `DiskUpdate` all ranks compute from their local cells the local weighted radial profiles for density and volume.
+At each `DiskUpdate` call, all ranks compute from their local cells the local weighted radial profiles for density and volume.
 Next, these get reduced in a collective operation across all ranks to construct the global profile, which is then passed back to each rank.
 With this identical information, all individual ranks compute averages, smoothing, and classifications on their own, leading to a globally consistent update.